easyuc/EasyUC/uc-dsl/examples/reentrancy/README.md

 The file [`FwdSched.uc`](FwdSched.uc) defines a version of forwarding of universe values in which the adversary learns nothing of the values being forwarded or the ports involved, but is purely in charge of scheduling.
-The file [`Comp.ec`](Comp.ec) contains EasyCrypt definitions on which the UC DSL file [`Comp.uc`](Comp.uc) relies.
+The file [`CompDefs.ec`](CompDefs.ec) contains EasyCrypt definitions on which the UC DSL file [`Comp.uc`](Comp.uc) relies.
 The parties of the real functionality have adversarial interfaces, and can suspend their operation, giving control to the adversary, which may later resume them.

 The flow of control in this example is fundamentally reentrant: the adversary gives control to the environment which reenters the real